 ToastUI Chart provides many ways to get started including CDN, NPM, and bower.
 It’s getting started documentation can be found here.
 If you want to dive deeper with this library, you can check out the website

 I have to say I am torn between two, namely Google Charts & ToastUI, the reason being is that If I say ToastUI I’m being biased for visual design, but Google Charts offer far-superior customization.

-ToastUI really offers a great experience with modern design, thought for true browser compatibility and extended default features like exporting as image or excel files.
+ToastUI really offers a great experience with modern design, though for true browser compatibility and extended default features like exporting as an image or excel files.

 Google Charts Offers a huge array of additional customization like labeling, annotating and it’s documentation base is un-contended by far.

-My personal opinion for the best, would now have to be ToastUI, I can’t see it being too much longer until it has the missing features that Google currently holds.
-It’s a pretty new library and I would of thought It is still being intensely developed.
+My personal opinion for the best would now have to be ToastUI, I can’t see it being too much longer until it has the missing features that Google currently holds.
+It’s a pretty new library and I would have thought It is still being intensely developed.